James Pearn

 James Pearn is a British art expert, appraiser, and auctioneer specialising in British and European paintings from the period c.
 1650–1950.
-He gained international media attention in 2024 for the discovery and attribution of a previously lost watercolour by J. M. W. Turner.
+In 2024 he attributed a previously lost watercolour by J. M. W. Turner.
 Pearn operates an independent fine art consultancy based in the West Midlands of England and also serves as a specialist picture consultant for various auction houses.

 Career

 Pearn has worked as a picture auctioneer in both London and regional auction houses.
 He has also been associated with Halls Fine Art in Shrewsbury, where he served as a judge for the firm's Young Artist competition.

 As a consultant, he advises UK auctioneers.
 He also serves as a specialist picture consultant for Minster Auctions in Leominster, Herefordshire.

 In addition to his work with auction houses, Pearn runs his own private consultancy, James Pearn Fine Art.
 The firm is based in the Midlands and serves the counties of Shropshire, Worcestershire, and Herefordshire.
 It offers services including specialist picture research, acting as an agent for clients at auction, and arranging private treaty sales.
 His professional website states that during his career, he has personally catalogued and auctioned paintings with a combined hammer total exceeding £12 million.